Some results on chromatic number as a function of triangle count: Bounds in terms of

 \section{Bounds in terms of $n$}

-We begin by showing bounds of $\chi(G)$ as a function of triangle information (local and global) as well the vertex count $n$.
-These generalize a result of \cite{ajtai}, which show a similar bound for chromatic number as a function of the vertex count for \emph{triangle-free} graphs.
-All of these bounds will have the following form: we show
+We begin by showing bounds on $\chi(G)$ as a function of triangle information (local and global) as well the vertex count $n$.
+These generalize the result of \cite{ajtai} for triangle-free graphs.
+Notably, when $G$ has a relatively small number of triangles, we show that $\chi(G)$ has approximately the same worst-case behavior as if $G$ had no triangles at all; namely, we have the bound $\chi(G) \la \sqrt{\frac{n}{\log n}}$.

-where $f$ is a function which depends on $n$ as well as $y$ and/or $t$; when $y,t$ are sufficiently small, $f(n,y,t)$ has a negligible contribution.
-This shows that, as long as the number of triangles is sufficiently small, then $\chi(G)$ will have approximately the same behavior as if $G$ had no triangles at all.

 \begin{theorem} Suppose $G$ has $n$ vertices and local triangle bound $y$.
 Then